kotcrab/vis-ui/README.md

 Calling this method does not affect windows that have been already created.

 ## Modifying skin
 [Raw skin files](https://github.com/kotcrab/vis-ui/tree/master/ui/assets-raw) are available if you would like to modify them.
-After you pack them using LibGDX texture packer, add generated atlas to your project with [uiskin.json, default.fnt and font-small.fnt](https://github.com/kotcrab/vis-ui/tree/master/ui/src/main/resources/com/kotcrab/vis/ui/skin/x1) and load it by calling:
+After you pack them using libGDX texture packer, add generated atlas to your project with [uiskin.json, default.fnt and font-small.fnt](https://github.com/kotcrab/vis-ui/tree/master/ui/src/main/resources/com/kotcrab/vis/ui/skin/x1) and load it by calling:
 ```java
 VisUI.load(Gdx.files.internal("path/to/your/modified/files/uiskin.json"))
 ```